-Exterior walls consist of brick wall, pre-cast concrete walls with metal clapboard.
-The building has many aluminum-framed windows and translucent panels.
+Exterior walls consist of brick masonry walls with metal clapboard.
+The building has many aluminum-framed windows and window wall.
 Exterior doors consist of a combination of metal and glass storefront doors, in addition to a few coiling doors.
 Generally, exterior enclosure elements are in good condition given the recent construction of the building.